List of Coronation Street characters introduced in 2017: Oliver Battersby

 Oliver Battersby made his first on-screen appearance on 20 February 2017.
 He is played by twins Emmanuel and Jeremiah Cheetham and was also played by another baby, Toby, in 2017.
 He is the son of Steve McDonald (Simon Gregson) and Leanne Battersby (Jane Danson).
-Leanne has a one-night stand with Steve, who is married to Michelle Connor (Kym Marsh).
+Leanne has a one-night stand with Steve, who was married to Michelle Connor (Kym Marsh).

 Leanne has a one-night stand with Steve in June 2016 and falls pregnant.
 When Steve finds out, he chooses not to be a part of their baby's life in order to protect his relationship with Michelle.
 Steve tells his mother, Liz McDonald (Beverley Callard) about Leanne's baby and she is hurt by Steve's decision.
 In August 2016, Leanne reconciles with her ex-husband, Nick Tilsley (Ben Price), and they agree to raise the baby as his.
 In February 2017, Leanne goes into labour whilst stuck in a lift with her stepsister, Toyah Battersby (Georgia Taylor) and gives birth to her son.
 The Platt family and Michelle meet him.
 Leanne tells Nick that she has decided not to put him on the birth certificate, but changes her mind.
 At a family party organised by Nick's mother, Gail Rodwell (Helen Worth), at The Bistro to celebrate Oliver's birth, Steve announces that he is Oliver's father.
 Leanne allows Steve to be involved in Oliver's life after Steve decides to involve solicitors.
 In March 2017, at a meeting with a solicitor, Michelle sends a photo to Nick of Oliver with Liz and Steve taken by Leanne, leaving Nick hurt.
 Steve arrives at the registry office when Leanne registers Oliver's birth and Steve wants to be named.
 Nick is upset when he sees Oliver's birth certificate has Steve's name.
 In April 2017, on Ruairi's due date, Steve takes Oliver to the beach, where he and Michelle scattered Ruairi's ashes, hurting Michelle as she wanted the day to be about Ruairi.
 Leanne panics when Oliver fails to wake up and is barely breathing.
 He is rushed to hospital and Steve worries he may have accidentally overdosed Oliver.
 Oliver is kept in overnight and Nick is hurt when he sees Leanne so close to Steve.
 In May 2017, Oliver and his family spend a day at the beach to try and resolve the feud between Steve and Nick, but Nick decides to leave Weatherfield in June 2017 and sells the flat.
 In August 2017, Steve invites Leanne and Oliver to stay with him.